Flying Fueled with Faith: Connections Between Abraham, Amsterdam, El Al, and Dubai

 When I thought of the El Al mission to fly with faith and rescue Israelis and Jews, I was saddened by many global airlines’ boycott of Israel which meant that El Al was the last resort to get from Europe to Israel.

-Abraham was the father to Ishmael which led to Islam, Isaac to Judaism, and later Jesus Christ the father of Christianity.
+Abraham was the father to Ishmael which led to Islam, Isaac to Judaism, and later Jesus the father of Christianity.

 When I reflected on the Abraham Peace Accords which honored Abraham and the connections of Judaism and Islam, I was heartened to read that UAE continues to fly to Israel and help connect Israel to the rest of the world.
 You can read about these continued flights here.